adishourya/VIT_FER2013/Computer Vision Assignment 2.md

 ### class token

-* we dont actually use the class token in our implemented model. check screenshot of the issue : `` Is the extra class embedding important to predict the results, why not simply use feature maps to predict?`
+* we dont actually use the class token in our implemented model. check screenshot of the issue : `` Is the extra class embedding important to predict the results, why not simply use feature maps to predict?` in the appendix.
 * But the pretrained models implement them anyway.
 So we do it like :

 ```python